ThermalEnergyStorage nodes

 Level constraints

 The overall structure is outlined on Constraint functions.
 The level constraints are called through the function constraints_level which then calls additional functions depending on the chosen time structure (whether it includes representative periods and/or operational scenarios) and the chosen storage behaviour.
-Note: ThermalEnergyStorage only makes changes to the constraint_level_iteratefunction when CyclicStrategic is chosen as storage behaviour.
+Note: ThermalEnergyStorage and BoundRateTES only make changes to the constraint_level_iteratefunction when CyclicStrategic is chosen as storage behaviour.

 The constraints introduced in constraints_level_aux are given by